 I also am frugal!
 I have champagne tastes and a beer budget! 😉 And when I say budget, I am talking not only about money, but space and time as well.
 All three of these commodities are precious, and I don’t like to spend them without intent.

-I’m a mom (to 2 boys, 10 & 14), a wife (my husband is a musician/university administrator), a biology teacher to non-biology majors at the University of Redlands, and…an art quilter, struggling to fit all these hats on my head (note: none of these hats is that of a housecleaner!)
+I’m a mom (to 2 boys, 13 & 17), a wife (my husband is a musician/university administrator), a biology teacher to non-biology majors at the University of Redlands, and…an art quilter, struggling to fit all these hats on my head (note: none of these hats is that of a housecleaner!)
 I’ve begun merging my worlds by writing about what I do in various Art Quilting Magazines (28 articles the last time I counted!) and appearing on Quilting Arts TV (see here for details), I have a DVD out that traces my process from start to finish, another one all about my signature quilting style called Free Motion Machine Sketching, I teach Free Motion Quilting at the Redlands Sewing Center and I teach online dyeing classes, so I can share my love of color, and the skills to create it, with lots of fellow color lovers!